diversario/resume/README.md

-### Summary
+# Summary
 Software engineer with 3+ years of professional experience focusing on Node.js and NoSQL data stores.
-I strive for sustainable and process-oriented development, love to collaborate on challenging projects, mentor and learn.
+I strive for sustainable and process-oriented development, love to collaborate on challenging projects, mentor and learn new languages — for a project or just for fun.
 Look for long-term, thought-out solution when it benefits the business.

 Attended NodeCamp 2012 on company's behalf.
 Active participant on Node.js mailing list and Github (npm modules).
-____

-### Skills
+# Skills

-Languages: Node.js, JavaScript, PHP, C++, Java, Scala
+Languages: Node.js, JavaScript, PHP, C++ (beginner), Java (learning), Scala (learning)

 Frameworks: Express, Mocha, Socket.IO and others